andydunstall/figg/docs/client_protocol.md

 # Client Protocol
-This describes how the Wombat SDK interacts with the backend.
+This describes how the Figg SDK interacts with the backend.

 ## Transports
 WebSocket is the only supported transport.
 This was chosen as it is TCP based